oregon coast

 IMG_26272.jpg

 The watershed between Short Sand Creek and Necarney Creek, where these short trails are located, is filled with giant trees contoured into weird and interesting shapes.
-The whole area is incredibly verdant and brimming with vegetation.
+The entire area is incredibly verdant and teeming with vegetation.
 The region’s ample precipitation allows small, photogenic plants, leaves, and ferns to dominate the forest floor for much of the year, growing on and around the ancient trees.

 IMG_26752.jpg